I Bonds New 3.11% Rate Still a Good Deal?

 So many people were trying to buy I bonds that the TreasuryDirect website was crashing under the load.
 People expected the new rates in November were going to be less as the Fed fights to lower inflation.

 Compare that to the annual percentage yield offered by online savings accounts.
-CIT Bank’s Platinum Savings account is offering 5.05% for deposits in the latest rate increase announced on July 27.
-It’s no wonder why the Treasury I bonds were selling like crazy.
+CIT Bank’s Platinum Savings account is offering 4.55% for deposits in the latest rate update announced on November 2024.

-Why Buying I Bonds Now Is a Better Deal
+Why Buying I Bonds Could Still Be A Good Deal

 So you missed out on buying from May 2022 to October 2022 when the I bonds rates were a record 9.62%.
 Procrastination may not have been such a bad thing.